 However, when it comes to mobility and accessibility when the elderly go out and utilize public transportation, they don’t even get a seat to sit in.

-When older persons looking for work, they are often discriminated against based on their age, which is due to their physical condition, decreased work efficiency, and other factors.
+When older persons look for work, they are often discriminated against based on their age, which is due to their physical condition, decreased work efficiency, and other factors.

 Mistreatment and Abuse

-Abuse and mistreatment of the elderly is a huge social issue.
+Abuse and mistreatment of the elderly is a huge social issues.
 As is to be expected, the biology of aging causes the old to become physically feeble.